 Second, Bergemann and Morris (2016a) consider an environment with two sided strategic complementarities but where a non-strategic payoff externality removes intrinsic preferences over correlation.
-To illustrate this, suppose that we take our many player with no prior information example from Section ?, but now suppose that - in addition to the existing payoffs - each firm would like the other firm to invest.
+To illustrate this, suppose that we take our many player with no prior information example from Section 2.1.3, but now suppose that - in addition to the existing payoffs - each firm would like the other firm to invest, and thus there are spillovers.
 In the following payoff table, we are assuming that each firm gets an extra payoff of z > 0 if the other firm invests:

-$\theta = B$ invest not invest $\theta = G$ invest not invest invest $-1+\varepsilon+z$ -1 invest $x + \varepsilon + z$ x not invest z 0 not invest z 0 government's objective will approach maximizing the sum of the probabilities that each firm invests.
+$\theta = B$ invest not invest $\theta = G$ invest not invest invest $-1 + \varepsilon + z$ -1 invest $x + \varepsilon + z$ x not invest z 0 not invest z 0

+Observe that this change in payoffs has no impact on the firms' best responses: neither firm can influence whether the other firm invests.
+But now suppose that the government is interested in maximizing the sum of the firms' payoffs.
+Consider the case that z is very large.
+As z becomes larger and larger, the government's objective will approach maximizing the sum of the probabilities that each firm invests.
 In this sense, the government's instrumental preference for correlation is micro-founded in the benevolent government's desire to make each firm invest in the interests of the other firm.
 This example illustrates a distinctive point about strategic information design.
-Recall that in the one player case, it is always optimal for the designer to fully reveal all information in order to allow the player to take an action that is optimal given their shared preferences.
+Recall that in the one player case where the designer and the player have common interests, it is always optimal for the designer to fully reveal all information in order to allow the player to take an action that is optimal given their shared preferences.
 In the many player case, however, the players themselves may not act in their joint interest for the usual (non-cooperative strategic) reasons.
 In this case - as in the above example - a benevolent information designer might want to obfuscate information.